-Because the cash received for the common shares and New Warrants is significantly different from their fair value, Management considers such warrants to have been issued other than at fair market value.
-Accordingly, such warrants represent units of account separate from the shares of common stock that were issued to the Strategic PIPE Investors in connection with their respective PIPE Investments and therefore require separate accounting treatment.
+Because the cash received for the common stock and New Warrants is significantly different from their fair value, management considers such warrants to have been issued other than at fair market value.
+Accordingly, such warrants represent units of account separate from the shares of common stock that were issued to the Strategic PIPE Investors and United in connection with their respective investment and therefore require separate accounting treatment.

-Terms related to the issuance and exercisability of the New Warrants differ among the Strategic PIPE Investors, and each New Warrant is independently exercisable such that the exercise of any individual warrant does not depend on the exercise of another.
-As such, Management has concluded that all New Warrants meet the criteria to be legally detachable and separately exercisable and therefore freestanding.
+Terms related to the issuance and exercisability of the New Warrants differ among the Strategic PIPE Investors and United and each New Warrant is independently exercisable such that the exercise of any individual warrant does not depend on the exercise of another.
+As such, management has concluded that all New Warrants meet the criteria to be legally detachable and separately exercisable and therefore freestanding.

-The New Warrants were classified, measured and recognized as an expense, by the Company as follows:
+The New Warrants were recognized, measured, and classified by the Company as follows:

-(a) Potential lender/financier: The New Warrants issued to potential lender/financier counterparties, which do not contain exercise contingencies, were determined to be within the scope of ASC 815 and equity-classified with the fair value at the issuance date recognized as New Warrants expense.
-As long as these warrants continue to be classified as equity, subsequent changes in fair value are not recognized.

-- (b) Potential customers: The New Warrants issued or issuable to potential customers of Eve were determined to be within the scope of ASC718 for classification and measurement and ASC 606, Revenue from Contracts with Customers, for recognition.
-Under ASC718, they were determined to be equity-classified.
-These New Warrants can be separated into two categories: (i) contingently issuable warrants (the "Contingent Warrants") and (ii) warrants that immediately vested upon Closing ("Vested Warrants").
+- (a) Potential lender/financier: Market Warrants were issued to potential lender/financier counterparties at Closing, vested immediately, and do not contain exercise contingencies.
+These warrants were determined to be within the scope of ASC 815, Derivatives and Hedging, and equity-classified.
+Fair value was measured at the issuance date and recognized as New Warrants expense.
+As long as these warrants continue to be classified as equity, subsequent fair value remeasurement is not required. - (b) Potential customers: Market and Penny Warrants issued or issuable to potential customers of Eve were determined to be within the scope of ASC 718, Compensation-Stock Compensation, for classification and measurement and ASC 606, Revenue from Contracts with Customers, for recognition.
+In accordance with ASC 718, these warrants were determined to be equity-classified.
+The Penny Warrants can be separated into two categories: (i) contingently issuable warrants (the "Contingent Warrants") and (ii) warrants that immediately vested upon Closing ("Vested Warrants").
 The Contingent Warrants are measured at fair value on the grant date and will be recognized as variable consideration (a reduction of revenue) under ASC 606 when and if there are related revenue transactions or as New Warrants expense if there are not yet related revenue transactions.
-To date, there has been no recognition of expense related to the Contingent Warrants.
-The Vested Warrants were accounted for akin to a non-refundable up front payment to a potential customer and were recognized as New Warrants expense since Eve has no current revenue or binding contracts in place). - (c) Potential suppliers: The New Warrants issued or issuable to potential suppliers of Eve, which are subject to the satisfaction of certain specified conditions, are accounted for as non-employee awards under ASC 718 and were determined to be equity-classified.
+The Vested Warrants were accounted for akin to a non-refundable upfront payment to a potential customer and were recognized as New Warrants expense as Eve has no current revenue or binding contracts in place.
+Market Warrants issued at Closing to potential customers vested immediately and have no contingencies. - (c) Potential suppliers: Penny Warrants issued or issuable to potential suppliers of Eve, which are subject to the satisfaction of certain specified conditions, are accounted for as non-employee awards under ASC 718 and were determined to be equity-classified.
 The fair value of these warrants will be recognized as expense as products and/or services are received from the suppliers as if Eve paid cash for the respective transactions.